AshikNesin/ai-engineer-guide/content/blog/2025-05/30-codestral-embed.md

      -o embedding.json
 ```

+## Use cases

+Codestral Embed is designed to excel in **code retrieval and semantic understanding**.
+According to their website, some key use cases include:
+- RAG
+- Searching code semantically
+- Detecting duplicates and similarities
+- Analyzing code through semantic clustering
 ## What's the catch?
 >Codestral Embed is available on our API under the name `codestral-embed-2505` at a price of $0.15 per million tokens.
 It is also available on our [batch API](https://docs.mistral.ai/capabilities/batch/) at a 50% discount.